cyberspace-ltd/cyberpay-android/README.md

             }

             @Override
+            public void onSecure3dRequired(Transaction transaction) {

+                // This is called only when onSecure3dRequired is required to
+                // complete the transaction in a webview with the return URl

+                transaction.getReturnUrl()
+            }

+            @Override
+            public void onSecure3DMpgsRequired(Transaction transaction) {
+                // This is called only when onSecure3DMpgsRequired is required to
+                // complete the transaction in a webview with the return URl

+                transaction.getReturnUrl().
+            }

+            @Override
+            public void onEnrolOtp(Transaction transaction) {

+            }

+            @Override
             public void onError(Throwable error, Transaction transaction) {

-              //This is called only when an error occurs }
+              //This is called only when an error occurs

+            }

+            @Override
+            public void onBank(List<BankResponse> bankResponses) {
+              //This is called only on bank Transaction

+            }
         });

 ```
 **Note**: The chargeCard() method returns 3 callbacks: `onSuccess()`, which means your transaction was successful and returns the transaction Reference, `onOtpRequired()`, which means an otp is required to verify this transaction,
 and also returns the transaction reference, `onError()`, which returns an error message, when chargeCard() fails.